GENERAL TERMS AND CONDITIONS DutchChems

 Consequences of late payment

-- If the customer does not pay within the agreed term, DutchChems is entitled to charge an interest of 1% per month from the day the customer is in default, whereby a part of a month is counted for a whole month.
+If the customer does not pay within the agreed term, DutchChems is entitled to charge an interest of 2% per month for non-commercial transactions and an interest of 8% per month for commercial transactions from the day the customer is in default, whereby a part of a month is counted for a whole month.

 Right of recovery of goods